cornernote/yii-gearman/README.md

 yii-gearman
 ===========

-Yii extension to route gearman functions to controller actions
+Yii extension to route gearman functions to controller actions.